All Products

 @Override

-public void close() {
+public void close() {}

 }

-add jar odps-udj-example.jar;
+ADD jar odps-udj-example.jar;

-as 'com.aliyun.odps.udf.example.udj.PayUserLogMergeJoin'
+AS 'com.aliyun.odps.udf.example.udj.PayUserLogMergeJoin'

-using 'odps-udj-example.jar';
+USING 'odps-udj-example.jar';

--- Insert data into the payment table.
+-- Insert payment records

 INSERT OVERWRITE TABLE payment VALUES